michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0148.md

 - n: an electrical phenomenon whereby an electromotive force (EMF) is generated in a closed circuit by a change in the flow of current
 - n: stimulation that calls up (draws forth) a particular class of behaviors
 ### Family
+- induction: inductions, self-induction+
-induction: inductions, self-induction+;induct: inducted, inductee, inducting, induction, inductive, inducts;inductee: inductees;inductive: inductively
+- induct: inducted, inductee, inducting, induction, inductive, inducts
+- inductee: inductees
+- inductive: inductively
 ### Examples
 - Previously, the game was played on a Sunday night, one night after the inductions.
 - “Being the best DH ever is a baseball honor and worthy of induction, not penalization,’’ he wrote.